 Many parents of children who have an autism diagnosis also prefer person-first language for their children.

-However, within the community of autistic self-advocates, there are many (probably a majority) who prefer to put their autism identity first.
+However, within the community of autistic self-advocates, there are many (a majority according to a recent OAR survey) who prefer to put their autism identity first.
 They explain that their autism is integral to who they are – not something separate from them.
 Looked at this way, it is similar to how a person might identify herself as a black woman rather than a person with blackness or femaleness.

 xMinds respects every individual’s right to choose the identifier they prefer, and will use the preferred identifier for any specific individual.
 When we refer to individuals in general, we have debated whether to defer to what we perceive to be parents’ preference for person-first language and autistic self-advocates’ preference for identity-first language.
 Out of deference to the diversity of views on this issue, and until there is a clear consensus within the autism community, xMinds will continue to intentionally use both person-first and identity-first language interchangeably.